Management of domestic violence: Medical response

 Medical professionals can make a difference in the lives of those who experience abuse.
 Many cases of spousal abuse are handled solely by physicians and do not involve the police.
 Sometimes cases of domestic violence are brought into the emergency room, while many other cases are handled by a family physician or other primary care provider.
 Subspecialist physicians are also increasingly playing an important role.
 For example, HIV physicians are ideally suited to play an important role in managing abuse given the association between abuse and HIV infection as well as their often lifelong relationships with patients.

-Medical professionals are in a position to give advice, and refer them to appropriate services.
-The health care professional has not always met this role, with uneven quality of care, and in some cases misunderstandings about domestic violence.
+Medical professionals are in a position to give advice and refer victims to appropriate services; however, health care professionals have not always met this role, with uneven quality of care and, in some cases, misunderstandings about domestic violence.

 Carole Washaw suggests that many doctors prefer not to get involved in people's "private" lives.
 Jenny Clifton, John Jacobs, Jo Tulloch found that training for general practitioners in the United States about domestic violence was very limited or they had no training.
 Abbott and Williamson found that knowledge and understanding of domestic violence was very limited among health care professionals in a Midlands, United Kingdom county, and that they do not see themselves as being able to play a major role in helping women in regards to domestic violence.
 Furthermore, in the biomedical model of health care, injuries are often just treated and diagnosed, without regard for the causes.
 As well, there is substantial reluctance for victims to come forward and broach the issue with their physicians.
 On average, women experience 35 incidents of domestic violence before seeking treatment.

-In the U. S., the Institute of Medicine recognized the shortcomings of the health care system in its 2002 report entitled Confronting Chronic Neglect and attributed some of the problems cited to a lack of adequate training among health professionals.
+In the U.S., the Institute of Medicine recognized the shortcomings of the health care system in its 2002 report entitled Confronting Chronic Neglect and attributed some of the problems cited to a lack of adequate training among health professionals.
+In the U.S., the Institute of Medicine recognized the shortcomings of the health care system in its 2002 report entitled Confronting Chronic Neglect and attributed some of the problems cited to a lack of adequate training among health professionals.

 Health professionals have an ethical responsibility to recognize and address exposure to abuse in their patients, in the health care setting.
 For example, the American Medical Association's code of medical ethics states that "Due to the prevalence and medical consequences of family violence, physicians should routinely inquire about physical, sexual, and psychological abuse as part of the medical history.
 Physicians must also consider abuse in the differential diagnosis for a number of medical complaints, particularly when treating women."